 For information about group term life insurance and other payments for fringe benefits that may be exempt from FUTA tax, see Pub.
+15-B.
-15-B, Employer's Tax Guide to Fringe Benefits. • Retirement/Pension, such as employer contributions to a qualified plan, including a SIMPLE retirement account (other than elective salary reduction contributions) and a 401(k) plan.

-• Dependent care, such as payments (up to \$5,000 per employee, \$2,500 if married filing separately) for a qualifying person's care that allows your employees to work and that would be excludable by the employee under section 129.

-• Other payments, such as:

--All non-cash payments and certain cash payments for agricultural labor, and all payments to "H-2A" visa workers.
-See For agricultural employers, earlier, or see Pub.
-51 (Circular A).

--Payments made under a workers' compensation law because of a work-related injury or sickness.
+- Retirement/Pension, such as employer contributions to a qualified plan, including a SIMPLE retirement account (other than elective salary reduction contributions) and a 401(k) plan. - Dependent care, such as payments (up to \$5,000 per employee, \$2,500 if married filing separately) for a qualifying person's care that allows your employees to work and that would be excludable by the employee under section 129. - Other payments, such as: - -All non-cash payments and certain cash payments for agricultural labor, and all payments to "H-2A" visa workers.
+See For Agricultural Employers, earlier, or see Pub.
+51. - -Payments made under a workers' compensation law because of a work-related injury or sickness.
 See section 6 of Pub.
-15-A.

--Payments for domestic services if you did not pay cash wages of \$1,000 or more (for all domestic employees) in any calendar quarter in 2011 or 2012.
-See Pub.
-926.

--Payments for services provided to you by your parent, spouse, or child under the age of 21.
+15-A. - -Payments for domestic services if you didn't pay cash wages of \$1,000 or more (for all domestic employees) in any calendar quarter in 2014 or 2015, or if you file Schedule H (Form 1040).
+See For Employers of Household Employees, earlier, or Pub.
+926. - -Payments for services provided to you by your parent, spouse, or child under the age of 21.
 See section 3 of Pub.
-15 (Circular E).

--Payments for certain fishing activities.
+15. - -Payments for certain fishing activities.
 See Pub.
-334,Tax Guide for Small Business.

--Payments to certain statutory employees.
+334,Tax Guide for Small Business. - -Payments to certain statutory employees.
 See section 1 of Pub.
-15-A.

--Payments to nonemployees who are treated as your employees by the state unemployment tax agency.
+15-A. - -Payments to nonemployees who are treated as your employees by the state unemployment tax agency.